slim-codes/blog-posts/open-source.md

 ### Notable Open Source Advocates
 Follow these people on Twitter to get all the latest updates on the happenings in the Open Source community:

 - [Eddie Jaoude](https://twitter.com/eddiejaoude) - Eddie is a devoted member of the OS community, he hosts Twitter spaces regularly to help people who are just getting started in Open Source.
-He has a youtube channel where he creates content beyond Open Source (freelancing tips, content creation tips, mini-tutorials, etc)
+He has a YouTube channel where he creates content beyond Open Source (freelancing tips, content creation tips, mini-tutorials, etc)
 - [Dunsin](https://mobile.twitter.com/dunsinwebdev) - Dunsin is the creator of Code-Magic, which is a website for generating CSS code for different effects through GUI.
 She's also an active member of the OS community on Twitter.
 - [YK Dojo](https://twitter.com/ykdojo) - YK is also a popular YouTuber and an avid member of the OS community.
 He often does live-coding Streams on Twitch too